Dottie1234/Beginners-project/README.md

 # Beginners-project
-This repository consists of all my begineer projects
+This repository consists of all my beginners projects